TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 1. Bumping the version
 2. Writing the version files
+3. Updating the `SECURITY.md` file with the supported versions.
-3. Creating the version bump commit
+4. Creating the version bump commit
-4. Creating the version tag
+5. Creating the version tag
-5. Building the release and pushing to package managers (this is done by CI)
+6. Building the release and pushing to package managers (this is done by CI)
-6. Edit the release notes
+7. Editing the release notes

 Our development tooling helps with this process.
 The `mage` command has the following commands for version bumps: